 This iteration of the August Smart Lock arrives with a lower price of $149 (you can often find it on sale for cheaper), sporting a new, slinkier industrial design at 4.8 inches high and 2.6 inches wide with many of the same features as its predecessor.
 Like that model, it fits over the interior side of your existing deadbolt and includes a traditional thumb turn to lock and unlock the door.

 We admired the original August Smart Lock from afar, but were put off by its size.
 The new design is a revelation.
 Its slimmer, but taller, profile works much better on doors with integrated glazed panels and retains all the build quality of the original.

 August Smart Lock supports an impressive array of features.

-While you can choose to partner the cheaper model with the August Connect Wi-Fi Bridge available separately at $79 for remote access and enhanced smart device integration, Apple HomeKit and Siri support is only available on the Pro.
+You can choose to partner lock with the August Connect Wi-Fi Bridge, available separately at $79 for remote access and enhanced smart device integration.
 Otherwise, the August Smart Lock supports an impressive array of features.

 In addition to auto-unlock, smartphone control, and virtual keys found on the first model is a new feature called DoorSense.
 An integrated sensor can tell whether your door is open or closed.
 That may sound basic, but it allows the August Smart Lock to monitor how long the door has been open, automatically lock the door when it closes, and alert you if it opens accidentally or if it’s forced open by someone else.